 - End of the Soviet Union as a superpower.

 - Breakup of Czechoslovakia: Czech Republic and Slovakia.

 - Breakup of Yugoslavia: Bosnia and Herzegovina, Croatia, Macedonia, Slovenia, Serbia and Montenegro.

 - Violent suppression of the Chinese democracy movement: Tiananmen Square protests of 1989.

 - All Soviet military troops withdrew from Afghanistan.

 - Intensification of the process of European integration.

-- Skepticism about Communism all over the world associated with decreasing support for communist parties, especially in Europe.
+- Skepticism about Communism all over the world is associated with decreasing support for communist parties, especially in Europe.

 - Changes in dozens of other countries, especially involving the rise of consumerism.